xavibenjamin/brightlycolored.org/_posts/2016-03-10-giving-up-on-ulysses.markdown

 ---
-layout: custom-post
 title: Giving Up On Ulysses
-categories: articles artdirect
+subtitle: Ulysses and I have parted and gone our separate ways, but we’re still friends.
-custom_type: artdirect
+custom_type: post
-tags:
-  - apps
-  - blogging
-  - writing
+tags: [ apps, blogging, writing ]
 date: 2016-03-10 01:48
-lead: Ulysses and I have parted and gone our separate ways, but we’re still friends.
-custom_css: ulysses-give-up
-artdirect_type: Opinion
-artdirect_color: dd2f4a
 ---
 Ulysses and I have parted and gone our separate ways, but we’re still friends.